Boltasov/dewman_salary_search/README.md

 # Salary search

 The script counts approximate average salary for 8 most popular programming languages.
-Script uses HeadHunter and SuperJob data about vacancies.
+Script uses public data about vacancies from the HeadHunter and SuperJob.

 ### How to install

-To use se script you need to get SuperJob API token.
+To use the script you need to get SuperJob API token.
 Go [here](https://api.superjob.ru/), get an account and generate your personal token.

-This token you should put to a ```'.env'``` file.
+You should put this token to a ```'.env'``` file.
 Create the file in the directory where ``main.py`` located.
 Put this to the ``.env`` file:
 ```
 SUPERJOB_TOKEN='Put_here_your_token'
 ```